edgio-docs/edgio-docs/src/guides/v7/basics/hostnames_and_origins.md

 -   Once a QUIC-compatible user agent discovers that a server supports QUIC, it will attempt to leverage QUIC for all subsequent requests to the same domain until the connection ends.
 -   By default, QUIC is supported on the latest versions of Google Chrome, Chromium, and Opera.
 However, it may require enablement.
 If a user agent doesn't support QUIC, then it will communicate with the CDN using HTTP/2 over TCP.
 -   Our QUIC implementation supports the Bottleneck Bandwidth and Round-trip propagation time (BBR) congestion control algorithm without requiring additional CDN setup.
 However, BBR will only be used when a QUIC-enabled client (e.g., Google Chrome) requests it.
 -   The `alt-svc` header contains a `v` (version) parameter that identifies the supported QUIC versions.
-We strongly recommend that you define this response header within a rule and set this parameter to the `%{quic_altsvc_versions}` variable.
+We strongly recommend that you define this response header through the [Set Response Headers (set_response_headers) feature](/guides/performance/rules/features#set-response-headers) and set the `v` parameter to the `%{quic_altsvc_versions}` variable.
 This variable returns the QUIC versions supported by our service.

     <Callout type="important">